 Leave a comment

-I Found God today in my son’s strength.
+I Found God today experiencing my granddaughter’s passion for music.

 Leave a comment

-I Found God today in the old family Bible.
+I Found God today as my sister and her husband were safe in the storm.